TLeonardUK/ds3os/README.md

 - [ ] Undead match
 - [ ] Archdragon peak bell ringing
 - [ ] Telemetry and misc server calls
+- [ ] Regulation file distribution (likely won't be implemented as it involves distributing copyrighted content)

 # How can I help?
 At the moment of lot of the general structure is being put together so you might want to hold trying to contibute any large changes right now.